backdrop-contrib/better_formats/README.txt

     * Expand the selection fieldset by default.
     * Disable the expand/collapse of the selection fieldset.
     * Set selection fieldset title.
-    * Set default formats for nodes and comments separately.
+    * Set default formats for nodes, comments, and blocks separately.
     * Works with CCK textareas.
-    * Panels comment support
+    * Panels comment support.
+    * I18n module support.
     * and more.

 -------------------------------------------------------------------